vishalbana/dot_comm/README.md

 Welcome to Dot Commerce, a Flutter-based application designed to showcase a simple yet functional e-commerce platform.

 All the code for this app is written by me on my personal PC, with help from online sources.
 This is my second ever app developed using Flutter and Dart.
-I must also mention that although i have learnet a great deal from this project i must maintain that the architecture of the app is inspired from a youtube video and i have added more functionality and features on my own.
+I must also mention that although i have learnet a great deal from this project i must maintain that the architecture of the app is inspired from a flutter developer's tutorial and i have added more functionality and features on my own.

 ## Features